cvvsu/maskNPF/README.md

 - 10 - 25 nm
 - 3 - 25 nm

+***Note that the automatic mode fitting code is also released.
+But the automatic method may fail on some events.
+Be careful if you use the mode fitting code.***

 ## Citation
 Please kindly cite our paper if you use our code.